 With immediate effect, passengers travelling with Condor Ferries must provide evidence of a negative Covid-19 result conducted within 72 hours of travel.
 For details

 Jersey’s borders are open, allowing airlines and ferry operators to operate services to and from the Island.

 However, there is a strict process in place that arriving passengers must adhere to.

 Before leaving for Jersey

-Passengers (excluding children under 11 years old) must choose one of these three options:
+When completing the pre-departure registration form, everyone (excluding children under 11 years old) must choose one of these three options:

 - provide documentary evidence of a negative PCR test, taken within 72 hours of arriving in Jersey.
 This must be submitted to the Government of Jersey in advance of travelling for approval.
 Details of how to submit the form are provided in your pre-registration form, or